Visiting Barcelona in September

 7. Witness Catalan Pride during La Diada

 Known in Catalan as the “Diada Nacional de Catalunya”, this festival on September 11th celebrates all things Catalan.
 Traditionally, it’s a day for cultural events, though they’re often overshadowed by the independence demonstrations and marches held in the city centre by Catalan nationalists in recent years.
 Depending on who you ask, either 500,000 or 2 million people showed up to last year’s demonstration.
-Either way, it’s not an insignificant number.
+If you’re fascinated by Catalan independence this is a great opportunity to see politics in action, with people usually gathering around Arc de Triomf.
+If you’re not, then it’s best to avoid this area as it will be congested, and with a heavy police presence.
+The Local website has more info.

 8. Go Wild on a Boat Party!

-The last of the Barcelona boat parties set sail this time of year, so if you’re young and carefree and fancy spending a couple of hours at sea swigging sangria and dancing away then sign up here!
-A great way to meet fellow travellers, and take advantage of the city’s coastal location.
+The last of the Barcelona boat parties set sail this time of year, so if you’re young and carefree and fancy spending a couple of hours at sea swigging sangria and dancing away then read up on your options!
+A great way to meet fellow travellers, and take advantage of the city’s coastal location while the sun still shines.

 9. Dance the Night Away in Opium

 Experience the razzle-dazzle of Barcelona’s epic nightlife on a tour of some of it’s best venues, starting with Mirablau and night views over the entire city and finishing at the legendary Opium club.
-A great way to meet other party people and experience some of the city’s best venues at the same time…
+The tour only runs on weekends during the high season, and is a great way to meet other party people and experience some of the city’s best venues at the same time…

 With the colder weather about to kick in, this is your last chance to grab an oar and enjoy an amazing day of kayaking on the Costa Brava.
 Our partners organise transport from Barcelona city centre up to Sant Feliu (a bit over an hour away), every day at noon, after which you board your kayaks and, with the help of a guide, explore the stunning coves and bays of the local coastline.
 They’ll even be a chance to snorkel and swim in some of the caves.
 The price is just €65 with everything included.
 More info and bookings here.